aeyobd/dwarfs/thesis/results.md

 Figure: Orbits of Ursa Minor with (orange) and without (green) an LMC.
 The final positions of Ursa Minor and the LMC are plotted as scatter points, and the solid blue line represents the LMC trajectory.
 Note that the LMC mostly increases Ursa Minor's pericentres and apocentres.

 [@fig:umi_orbits_lmc] shows the effects of including an LMC on the orbit of Ursa Minor.
-Predominantly, the effect is to increase the orbital period, apocentre, and pericentre.
-Yet, the orbit remains in a similar plane and with similar shape.
-As UMi is on the opposite side of the Galaxy of the LMC, and has a closest LMC approach of $\gtrsim 100\,\kpc$, this is not surprising.
+Predominantly, the orbital period, apocentre, and pericentre all increase.
+Yet, the orbit remains in a similar plane and with similar shape to the MW-only case.
+As UMi is on the opposite side of the Galaxy of the LMC and has a closest LMC approach of $\gtrsim 100\,\kpc$, this is not surprising.

 The deviation from the MW-only orbit is mostly due to the LMC-induced reflex motion of the Milky Way.
 Because the MW centre is accelerated towards the LMC and away from UMi, UMi's orbit increases in characteristic radius.